rachmadaniHaryono/awesome-django/README.md

 * [dj-stripe](https://github.com/dj-stripe/dj-stripe/) - Django + Stripe Made Easy.
 * [django-merchant](https://github.com/agiliq/merchant/) - A Django app that provides helpers for multiple pluggable payment backends.
+* [django-oscar-adyen](https://github.com/django-oscar/django-oscar-adyen) - This package provides integration with the Adyen payment gateway.
+It is designed to work seamlessly with the e-commerce framework django-oscar but can be used without Oscar.
 * [django-oscar-adyen](https://github.com/django-oscar/django-oscar-adyen/) - This package provides integration with the Adyen payment gateway.
 It is designed to work seamlessly with the e-commerce framework django-oscar but can be used without Oscar.
 * [django-oscar-paymentexpress](https://github.com/django-oscar/django-oscar-paymentexpress/) - This package provides integration with the payment gateway, PaymentExpress using their PX POST API.
 It is designed to work seamlessly with the e-commerce framework django-oscar but can be used without it.
 * [django-oscar-paypal](https://github.com/django-oscar/django-oscar-paypal/) - PayPal integration for django-oscar.
 Can be used without Oscar too.
 * [django-paypal](https://github.com/spookylukey/django-paypal) - A pluggable Django application for integrating PayPal Payments Standard or Payments Pro.
+* [django-payu](https://github.com/MicroPyramid/django-payu) - A Django app that provides integration between Django and PayU Payment Gateway.
 * [django-pinpayments](https://github.com/rossp/django-pinpayments/) - Django library to simplify payment processing with pin.
 * [django-zebra](https://github.com/GoodCloud/django-zebra/) - Forms, widgets, template tags and examples that make Stripe + Django easier.
-* [django-payu](https://github.com/MicroPyramid/django-payu) - A Django app that provides integration between Django and PayU Payment Gateway.

 ## Project Management